sushihangover/CorFlags/CorFlags/Microsoft-CorFlags-Sample-Output.md

 Itanium compiles your assembly to be run by the 64-bit common language runtime on a computer with an Itanium processor.

+//These combine to specify the assembly types.
+Here is how they would look like for:
+//
+//	anycpu: PE = PE32    and  32BIT = 0
+//		x86:      PE = PE32    and  32BIT = 1
+//		64-bit:  PE = PE32+  and  32BIT = 0

 PS> .\CorFlags.exe .\Test\anycpu\Release\DllForTesting.dll
 Microsoft (R) .NET Framework CorFlags Conversion Tool.
 Version  4.0.30319.17929 Copyright (c) Microsoft Corporation.
 All rights reserved.